MasonN808/personal_website/index.md

 ---

 # About
 I'm a senior undergraduate at Marist College, majoring in Applied Mathematics and Data Science with a minor in Computer Science.
-My research interests lie in optimization algorithms, geometric deep learning, reinforcement learning, metareasoning, and ethical oversight of AI algorithms.
+My research interests lie in optimization algorithms, geometric deep learning, reinforcement learning, metareasoning, and ethical oversight of AI algorithms, and interpretability of deep learning.

 <!-- ### Inline styles and components